Improved asset reporting helps Dorset Council cut costs.

-Dorset started using FleetWave in 2012 to help improve its fleet costs and workshop performance levels.
-At that time, it had noted that it could cut back on non-essential expenditure by streamlining its processes and reducing administration.
+We introduced our FleetWave software into the operation in 2012 to help improve fleet costs and workshop performance levels.
+At the time, they had noted that it could help them to cut back on non-essential expenditure by streamlining processes and reducing administration.

 The council had needed to increase visibility of its assets and enhance its understanding of how these assets were being used, in order to identify areas for improvement.

 Previously, all of Dorset’s fleet information had been managed within an in-house vehicle maintenance system.
-However this system was not capable of dealing with the growing levels information required and it lacked the functionality to produce sufficiently high-quality fleet and workshop performance reports.
+However, this system was not capable of dealing with the growing levels of information required and it lacked the functionality to produce sufficiently high-quality fleet and workshop performance reports.

-The search was on for a new management system powerful enough to hold existing and additional data, and capable of creating advanced asset reports – and to meet Dorset’s needs, Chevin stepped forward with the FleetWave information management solution.
+The council began a search for a new management system powerful enough to hold existing and additional data, and capable of creating advanced asset reports.

-The Chevin team was able to import Dorset’s pre-existing data directly to FleetWave and also enable secure input and import of huge amounts of additional data.
+We were able to import Dorset’s pre-existing data directly to our FleetWave software, enabling the secure input and import of a high volume of additional data.

 Using FleetWave, the council could quickly and easily access and sort through data and create very deep-level, bespoke reports on costs and performances: transparency of management information, monitoring levels and asset use quickly improved as a result.

-FleetWave’s powerful reporting functionality also helped Dorset understand specific details relating to asset performance: By identifying which assets were performing better or worse in specific ways, the council was able to identify areas for improvement.
+FleetWave’s powerful reporting functionality also helped Dorset understand specific details relating to asset performance.
+By identifying how each asset was performing, the council was able to identify areas for improvement.

-Dorset also utilised FleetWave as a means to reduce administration.
-Actions that had previously been carried out manually were now automated within the fleet management system, with the effect of reducing man hours.
-Elsewhere, touchscreens were installed in workshop to remove the requirement for job cards.
+Another aspect we were able to help Dorset with was in reducing administration – actions that had previously been carried out manually were now automated within our fleet management system, resulting in a reduction of man hours.
+Elsewhere, touchscreens were installed in workshops to remove the requirement for job cards.

-Over these years, he continued, Dorset has worked closely with Chevin Fleet Solutions to help develop new ways of working, such as:
+Over the years, he continued, Dorset has worked closely with us to help develop new ways of working, such as:

-According to the organisation, the original business case projected £60,000 per year savings due to reduced administration hours and workshop supervision – a saving that Dorset feels that this is easily being achieved.
+When our collaboration began, the original business case projected savings of £60,000 per year due to reduced administration hours and workshop supervision – a saving that Dorset feels is easily being achieved.

-“Improving visibility of its assets and being able to hold all asset data in one place was a key requirement, Fleetwave provided us with a fully transparent desk top system, giving our internal customers access to their vehicle records, planned inspections/maintenance, historic and current repairs and costs.
+Sean added: “Improving visibility of our assets and being able to hold all data in one place was a key requirement.
+FleetWave provided us with a fully transparent desktop system, giving our internal customers access to their vehicle records, planned inspections/maintenance, historic and current repairs, and costs.

-“Before Fleetwave, all of Dorset’s fleet information had been managed within an in-house vehicle maintenance system and manual filing system.
-However, this system was not capable of dealing with the growing levels of information required and the need for change and would not have been able to deliver significant cost reductions and improved delivery achieved over the last 4/5 years.
+“Before FleetWave, all of Dorset’s fleet information had been managed within an in-house vehicle maintenance system and manual filing system.
+However, this system was not capable of dealing with the growing levels of information required.
+The need for change and would not have been able to deliver significant cost reductions and improved delivery achieved over the last four to five years.